Both Florence and Lisbon are fantastic cities, but which is better for your city-break or holiday?

 Related articles: 3 days in Lisbon – 48 hours in Lisbon

-Florence is a compact city which can be seen within a stay of one day and night.
-This is usually extended by an additional day to visit the Uffizi and Accademia Galleries.
-In the peak season there are extremely long queues for the galleries and Duomo cathedral; to avoid wasting precious time, it is advisable to pre-purchase tickets start the day sightseeing very early (8am).
+In the peak season there are extremely long queues for the galleries and Duomo cathedral; to avoid wasting precious time, it is advisable to pre-purchase tickets and start the day sightseeing very early (before 8am).

 There are many good day trips from Florence, which are easily accessible by train, and include Siena, Lucca, and Arezzo.
 Florence may be a smaller city, but a fabulous one-week holiday could be had based here.